ndaneil/matterdoor/README.md

 The product ID (PID) is also modified, set to `0x8005`.
 This config is also used to select the correct certificate belonging to the vendor and product IDs (VID and PID).
 A built-in certificate is used in this case since the PID falls within the range `0x8000`-`0x801F`.
 For a final product, a proper certificate should be used.
 More information is available about this in the [How to go to market with Matter](https://youtu.be/ZV6fjTLAqdA) webinar.
 For this demo project, it is fine to use the builtin certificate.

-A less important, optional change is the modification of the `sample.yaml` file, which is used for tests, checking the devicetree:
+A less important, optional change is the modification of the `sample.yaml` file, which is used for tests, checking the `devicetree`:
 ```diff
   sample:
 -   description: Matter Template sample